ourway/genserver/README.md

 python counter_example.py
 ```

-Here's another example demonstrating how to use the typed GenServer `genserver` to create a counter server:
+Alternatively, you can use the TypedGenServer API to create a counter server that responds to structured messages:

 ```python
 import time